Notice of Privacy Practices

 We may deny your request to inspect and copy in certain very limited circumstances.
 If you are denied access to medical information, you may request that the denial be reviewed.
 Another licensed health care worker chosen in the hospital will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.

 To request an amendment, your request must be made in writing and submitted to the Director of Health Information Services.
+The Request for Amendment form (Attachment F of policy) may be used to complete this request.
 In addition, you must provide a reason that supports your request.
 We will respond within 60 days of receiving your request.

-- Right to Request Restrictions- You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
+Right to Request Restrictions.
+You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
 For example, you could ask that we not use or disclose information about a surgery you had.
+Unless otherwise required by law, you have a right to restrict certain health information disclosures to health insurers if you pay full cost of services at the time of your visit.

 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.